5 Ways to Transfer Your Judo Techniques to Wrestling

 Elizabeth Dosado

-Elizabeth was fourth in the region during the school season, and made it to Virginia State as the only girl in the 4A division.
-She is a three time VAWA Girls Folkstyle champion, a two time VAWA Girls Freestyle champion, and has competed nationally representing the Virginia National Team.
+Elizabeth was a decorated high school wrestler.
+She was the only girl to qualify for the Virginia State Championships in the 4A division, was a three time VAWA Girls Folkstyle champion, a two time VAWA Girls Freestyle champion, and competed nationally representing the Virginia National Team.
 If she isn't working out or doing combat sports, Elizabeth can be found fiddling with a guitar, singing to herself, or trying her hand at writing.
-She has done multiple mission trips through her church, and participates in the Army JROTC through her school.

 Previous